Can You Get Scammed on Telegram | Common Scams Types

 can you get scammed on telegram

-Let’s dive into how these scams work and how to protect yourself.
+Let’s dive into to learn how telegram scams work and how to protect yourself.

 Common Types of Telegram Scams in India

-Telegram, the messaging app known for its robust privacy feature, has become a platform for scammers to run scams like phishing scam, fake investment advisory channels, cryptocurrency scams, tech support, etc
+Telegram, the messaging app known for its robust privacy features, has become a platform for scammers to run scams.

-All such scams eventually lead to loss of capital of victim causing financial & emotional distress.
+All such scams eventually lead to loss of capital of the victim, causing financial & emotional distress.

-Below are some of the common types of telegram scams resulting in huge losses.
+Below are some of the common types of telegram scams in India resulting in huge losses.

 Such scams often start with an advertisement on social media, or sometimes, the scammer reaches out to people through direct contact.